AdePhil/creatella-react-test/INFO.md

 ### Run the frontend

 - Navigate to public/front-end from the root folder.
 Run npm run start or yarn start.
+Because the front-end and the server runs on at http://localhost:3000/, run the server first and change the port when you run the front-end with npm run start or yarn start.
+Another option is to create an .env file and set P0RT=8000 or any other number other than 3000.
-- The app starts at http://localhost:8000/ and be viewed on the browser.
+- The app starts at the url in the console.

 ## Features Implemented